 A commentator in The British Medical Journal (25 June 2016, p 521) made an interesting point about this paper:

 That’s the obvious solution to the smoking problem, but instead of the government taking steps, or at least talking about taking steps, to bring this about, it’s shifted the problem onto doctors.
-And doctors, with varying degrees of enthusiasm, have taken it up: smoking is a chronic disease; the recommended treatment includes medicinal nicotine or prescription drugs, or both.
+And doctors, with varying degrees of enthusiasm, have taken it up.
+Smoking is a chronic disease, and the recommended treatment includes medicinal nicotine or prescription drugs, or both.
 It’s almost as if smoking cessation has been hijacked by the medical profession, and in the process it’s being made more difficult.

-Instead of reaching for the prescription pad, what about talking with patients?
+Instead of doctors reaching for the prescription pad, what about talking with patients?
 The inspirational words of a famous doctor, Sir William Osler, should be kept in mind: ‘Listen to your patient, he is telling you the diagnosis.’
-And in this situation, not just the diagnosis but the key to successful treatment as well.
+And in this situation, the patient is telling not only the diagnosis but the key to successful treatment as well.

-They smoke because of nicotine addiction—and nothing else.
-The reason it seems so hard to quit is because of nicotine withdrawal symptoms.
+They smoke because of nicotine addiction, and the reason it seems so hard to quit is because of nicotine withdrawal symptoms.
 However, the withdrawal symptoms are not that bad.
-They consist of mental symptoms—mild anxiety and nervousness.
+They consist of mental symptoms – mild anxiety and nervousness.
 Not uncommonly the only withdrawal symptom is a feeling or an idea of wanting another cigarette or a vague feeling of discomfort.
 If the smoker understands this and can be encouraged and supported not to worry about it, something wonderful will happen: it will go away!

 Nicotine products and drugs are not only unnecessary but they make it harder to quit; they should not be used.